openfootball/openfootball.github.io/questions.md

 ## Real-Time Result / Score HTTP JSON API Web Services

-#### Q: Is there any HTTP JSON API (web service) to get live scores for _[your event here]_ e.g. the World Cup 2014 in Brazil, the English Premier League, the Euro 2016 in France, etc.?
+#### Q: Is there any HTTP JSON API service to get live scores for _[your event here]_ e.g. the World Cup 2014 in Brazil, the English Premier League 2015/16, the Euro 2016 in France, etc.?

-A: `football.db` does **NOT OFFER ANY REAL-TIME** live football results / scores services.
+A: `football.db` does **NOT OFFER ANY REAL-TIME LIVE** football results / scores services.

 However, you can run your own HTTP JSON API service.
 See the [`sport.db.api.starter` kit](https://github.com/sportdb/sport.db.api.starter) to get started, for example,